-- Have different educational and social and emotional needs and aspirations - Require different strategies for learning, this includes the use of additional resources - Acquire, assimilate and communicate information at different rates - Need a range of different teaching approaches and experiences
+- Have different educational, social, emotional needs and aspirations - Require different strategies for learning, this includes the use of additional resources - Acquire, assimilate and communicate information at different rates - Need a range of different teaching approaches, resources and experiences

 Wherever possible, we do not withdraw children from the classroom during literacy and numeracy sessions.
 There are times though when, to maximise learning, we ask the children to work in small groups, or in a one-to-one situation outside the classroom.
+This is very dependent on the situation and the children.